Claude Code Plugins

 • Create/modify UI components

-• Integrate with state
+• Integrate with store

 • Add loading/error states